worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-08-code-review.md

 --

-### What to write
+### Good practices: What to write

 + Be polite—read what you wrote and imagine being the audience
 + Praise good code (at least once per review)
 + Support rather than criticise
-    + Be positive: ‘This might be easier to understand if…’
-    + instead of negative: ‘This code is hard to understand’
+    Be positive: ‘This might be easier to understand if…’ instead of negative: ‘This code is hard to understand’

+--

+### Good practices: What to write (continued)

-+ Only comment on new code—check whether they introduced each issue
++ Don’t comment on issues they didn’t introduce
-+ Avoid accusative language ‘why did you…’
++ Avoid accusative language e.g. ‘why did you…’
 + Include reasoning
 + If nitpicking, be explicit e.g. `nit: this should be lower case`